...

 Why a Balance Bike With Pedals Is The Ideal Choice

-A lot has been written about the best way to teach kids to cycle.
-But it’s now pretty much accepted that kids who start out on a balance bike take to cycling independently a lot quicker and easier than those who learn by other methods.
+It’s now widely accepted that kids who start out on a balance bike take to cycling independently a lot quicker and easier than those who learn by other methods.
+Discover the benefits of balance bikes over stabilisers (training wheels), and why a convertible balance bike will help kids learn to cycle with confidence.

-Balance bikes don't have pedals so kids can put their feet on the ground while sitting in the saddle.
+A Balance bike doesn't have pedals so kids can put their feet on the ground while sitting in the saddle.
 To move forwards, kids push off the ground with their feet to run, glide and ride.
 This allows kids to develop their balance and coordination before adding pedals.

 A convertible balance bike, has the option to fit optional pedals, converting the balance bike into a proper pedal bike.